dhananjaypai08/ChainCo/README.md

 # ChainCo
-  - ChainCo is a perimissionless, composable and confidential protocol which helps in secure storage of supreme documents with high confidentiality and cross-chain support
+  - ChainCo is a perimissionless, composable and confidential protocol which helps in owning, digitization and storing of supreme documents with high confidentiality and cross-chain support

 ## Aim